opendistro/for-elasticsearch-docs/docs/sql/sql-full-text.md

 To return a relevance score along with every matching document, use `SCORE`, `SCOREQUERY`, or `SCORE_QUERY` functions.

 You need to pass in two arguments.
-The first is the `MATCH_QUERY` expression and the second is an optional floating point number to boost the score (default value is 1.0).
+The first is the `MATCH_QUERY` expression.
+The second is an optional floating point number to boost the score (default value is 1.0).

 ```sql